parro-it/amaj/readme.md

 - Question should be technical ones. _Don't ask if we prefer Angular or React_
 - Question shouldn't be entry-level.
 Read the learning resources first.
 - Whenever possible, question will be answered with link to other resources.
+- Discussions on already answered questions are encouraged, if they improve the question and/or the answer.

 ### Learning resources